fsantanna-uerj/serrapilheira/Submissao/final.md

 The first case illustrates how an empty program in Arduino remains 100% of the time awake, while an equivalent in Céu sleeps in the most efficient standby mode.
+Even though an empty program is useless, it shows how far we can go with automatic standby, serving as a basis of comparison.
 The blinking example in Céu relies on timer standby, which is not the most efficient, but still consumes less energy than its Arduino counterpart.
-The radio example in Céu can turn off the radio periodically, showing significant savings while in the awaiting state (3.0 mA).
+The radio example transmits a message periodically, and Céu is able to turn the radio off automatically, showing significant savings while in the idle state (3.0 mA).
-The protocol example illustrates a scenario for a busy node in a mesh network, which keeps the radio on 100% of the time, being unable to save much energy.
+The protocol example illustrates a case in which the language cannot help: if the specification states that the radio must be on on all the time, then the language cannot apply standby automatically, since this would change the behavior of the application.

 As we already mentioned on the mid-term report, the results are preliminary.
 We still did not evaluate complex applications, which will demand substantial